-Welcome to the new jeffreyhunter.net!
-Please visit the News page for more information about the re-designed site, and for news about site updates and additions.
+Welcome to jeffreyhunter.net!
+Visit the News page for news about site updates and additions.

 “Without sounding smug, I’ve always felt that you have to be well prepared when old man opportunity comes knocking.
 I always wanted to be an actor, and so I did everything possible to prepare myself for my career.”

 “Be natural, sincere and honest on and off screen and stage or radio.
 A good acting job must come from the mind and heart.”

 “He was the finest, most decent man I’ve ever known.”